renansuperlogica/blogjekyll/README.md

 ## Projeto

-I created this project to study a new technology in a quickly course that you can find [here](https://www.udemy.com/criando-sites-estaticos-com-jekyll/)
+I created this project to study a new technology in a quickly course that you can find [here](https://www.udemy.com/criando-sites-estaticos-com-jekyll/).

 Unfortunately the course is late with the technology but is a good start.

+You can enter in the blog [HERE](https://renansuperlogica.github.io/blogjekyll/).

 ## License